A Short History of Grace Baptist

 Originally a mission of Landmark Baptist Church of Hayward, California, on the evening of December 26, 1965 five families committed themselves to Christ and each other to form a church then called Grace Tabernacle Baptist Church.
 Shortly thereafter, they called Dr. John Byrd to be the pastor and rented the upstairs half of the Alice Miller Building on the corner of Fremont Boulevard and Peralta Avenue as their meeting place.
 The first sermon was preached by Rev. Richard Cavoretto on Matthew 28:16-20, who urged the small group to 'go into all the world and preach the Gospel'.

 In 1966 Richard and Donna joined the church and when Dr. Byrd resigned the church asked Rev. Cavoretto to accept an interim call to serve the church.
 He did--and faithfully shepherded the Lord's People for fifteen years!
 After leaving Grace Baptist, this dear brother served as senior pastor of First Baptist Church in Oakhurst, California, and is now retired.

 In 1973 with the help of Pastor Cavoretto's father-in-law, the late Warren Scott, the church bought the building we still use on the corner of Second and E Streets.
 The purchase price was $30,000.

-When Rev. Cavoretto stepped down from the pastorate for a time in 1982, the church was well provided for by the teaching and caring ministries of Richard Cavoretto, Mr. Kevin Ledbetter and Mr. Warren Leonard.
+When Rev. Cavoretto stepped down from the pastorate for a time in 1982, the church was well provided for by the teaching and caring ministries of Mr. Kevin Ledbetter and Mr. Warren Leonard.